 Life Cycle: little black ants are four stages in the life cycle.
 The Queen black ant lays eggs in the late spring and white legless larvae hatch 3-4 weeks later.
 The larvae are fed on secretions from the Queen’s salivary glands until fully grown, they then pupate forming the well-seen ant eggs.
 From these pupae emerge the first brood of Worker ants.
 The entire cycle takes about 2 months to complete and under favourable conditions a nest may persist for several years.

-Control: Little black ants travel along defined foraging trails and are slow-moving.
+Control: Unlike sugar ants, little black ants travel along defined foraging trails and are slow-moving.
 Therefore, workers can easily be followed back to the nest.
 Once the nest is located, it can then be destroyed.
 Seal up any openings that ants may be using to get inside.
 If nests cannot be found, apply baits both indoors and out.

 Spray the area liberally with Windex.
 If you can find the ant trail, spray there as well.
 You also need to spray all around the room including the corners and any small cracks and crevices.
 Ants can get in through very small openings so you should go around the whole room to be sure you have sprayed everywhere.Allow the Windex to sit for a few minutes.
 Then, wipe up with a towel or a paper towel.
 The Windex will kill all of the ants and deter them from coming back.